British American Racing: 2002

 Under pressure from British American Tobacco, Pollock resigned on the eve of the launch of the 2002 car and was replaced as team principal by David Richards.
 Richards' Prodrive company was also awarded a five-year management contract to run BAR.
 BAT and Prodrive had a prior relationship with BAT sponsoring Subaru's World Rally Championship team, operated by Prodrive.

 2002 was a transient season for BAR.
 A significant proportion of the workforce was culled while technical director Malcolm Oastler and designer Andy Green left.
+Villeneuve still struggled to score points and Panis also failed to reach expectations which resulted in his departure at the end of the season.
+2002 saw BAR score points at only 3 races, Britain where Villeneuve and Panis finished 4th and 5th respectively, Italy where Panis finished 6th and USA where Villeneuve finished 6th, BAR ended 2002 with only 7 points and down in 8th place in the Constructors' Standings which was 2 positions down from their 6th place in 2001.

-Villeneuve still struggled to score points and Panis also failing to reach expectations.
-BAR signed a deal to become Honda's only team in 2003, despite finishing behind Honda's other team, Jordan, in both 2001 and 2002.
+BAR would later sign a deal to become Honda's only team in 2003, despite finishing behind Honda's other team, Jordan, in both 2001 and 2002.

 2003

-BAR brought in Jenson Button to replace Panis for the 2003 Formula One season.
-Villeneuve's contract negotiation arguments with David Richards eventually ended with him being replaced before the end of the season by Japanese driver Takuma Sato.
+BAR brought in Jenson Button to replace Toyota-bound Olivier Panis for the 2003 Formula One season.
+Villeneuve's contract negotiation arguments with David Richards eventually ended with him being replaced before the end of the season by Japanese Honda-backed driver Takuma Sato.
 Honda has traditionally liked its teams to field Japanese drivers for publicity reasons in its home country.
 Jenson Button led a race for the first time at the 2003 United States Grand Prix.
 The team struggled due to its use of Bridgestone tyres.
 In the off-season they changed to rival company Michelin.